plyalyut/AI-Quest/README.md

 * [Huggingface Transformers Library](https://github.com/huggingface/transformers)

 ## Installation Steps and Data Formatting
-1) Run
+1. Run the following command inside the ParlAI directory to download the LIGHT model.
-  python examples/eval_model.py -t light_dialog -mf models:light/biranker_dialogue/model
+'''python examples/eval_model.py -t light_dialog -mf models:light/biranker_dialogue/model'''
+2. Locate the data used for the LIGHT training and testing.
+3.

 Using BERT and GPT2 to model an agent in a text based fantasy adventure game.